gbdev/gbdev.github.io/list/to_c_or_not_to_c.md

 In the past few years as retro gaming has grown in popularity, programming for older platforms has also gained traction.
 A popular platform is the Game Boy, both for its nostalgia and (relative) ease to program for.

 ::: warning
 This document only applies to the Game Boy and Game Boy Color.
-Game Boy Advance programming has nothing in common with Game Boy programming.
+Game Boy Advance programming has little in common with Game Boy programming.

-If you want to program for the GBA, which is much more C-friendly (and C++ and Rust, for that matter) than the GB and GBC, then I advise you download devkitARM and follow the [Tonc](https://www.coranac.com/tonc/text/) tutorial.
+If you want to program for the GBA, which is much more C-friendly (and C++ and Rust, for that matter) than the GB and GBC, then I advise you to download devkitARM and follow the [Tonc](https://www.coranac.com/tonc/text/) tutorial.
 Please note that the Game Boy Advance also functions as a Game Boy Color, so if you only have a GBA, you can use it for both GB and GBC development.
 :::

 When someone wants to make their own game, one of the first problems they will encounter is picking the *tools* they will use.
 There current main options are: